dirtsimple/mantle/README.md

 (You can also manually run these commands to sync files at other times, or run `script/watch` to watch them for changes and apply them to the development DB.)

-#### State Files
+#### State Modules

-State files are Markdown documents (`*.state.md` files) that contain blocks of bash, jq, or PHP code, along with YAML or JSON data.
+State modules are Markdown documents (`*.state.md` files) that contain blocks of bash, jq, or PHP code, along with YAML or JSON data.
 The PHP code embedded in the relevant state files is run using [wp-cli](https://wp-cli.org/), so state file code fragments have full access to the Wordpress API.

-States are a bit like database "migrations" or Drupal "features", allowing you to expose Wordpress configuration in documented, revision-controlled files, instead of having values appear only inside various database tables.
+State modules are a bit like database "migrations" or Drupal "features", allowing you to expose Wordpress configuration in documented, revision-controlled files, instead of having values appear only inside various database tables.

-For example, you can define a [state file](https://github.com/dirtsimple/imposer#how-states-work) file that reads various API keys from the container's environment and then tweaks Wordpress option values to use those keys instead of whatever was in the database before.
-Or you can define states that ensure specific plugins are installed or activated or deactivated, specific menus exist, etc.  (State files can even include `php tweak` code snippets that get automatically combined automatically into a custom plugin, without needing to edit a theme's `functions.php`!)
+For example, you can define a [state module](https://github.com/dirtsimple/imposer#how-state-modules-work) that reads various API keys from the container's environment and then tweaks Wordpress option values to use those keys instead of whatever was in the database before.
+Or you can define modules that ensure specific plugins are installed or activated or deactivated, specific menus exist, etc.  (State modules can even include `php tweak` code snippets that get automatically combined automatically into a custom plugin, without needing to edit a theme's `functions.php`!)

 See the [imposer documentation](https://github.com/dirtsimple/imposer) for more details.